By John Martin - images & text © 2006

 The Ertl Kit

 A cutaway version, which used most of the parts from the original version, was also available from AMT/Ertl.
-Recently both the original kit and cutaway versions have been available, in new packaging, reissued from AMT/Ertl.
-The non-cutaway kit is available here.
+Recently (as of 2006, when this was first written - Ed.) both the original kit and cutaway versions have been available, in new packaging, reissued from AMT/Ertl.
+(As of late 2015, a new kit of the same size was issued by Revell, which builds into either original trilogy or SW:tFA versions.
+It's available here).

 Built straight from the box, the Ertl kit is impressive, but not overly detailed or accurate.
 To the casual fan, the kit is recognizable as the Millennium Falcon.
 However, there are a number of structural inaccuracies that make it look not quite right.
 The most glaring is the over-sized sidewalls.
 This is one of the factors that give the kit a flat, “hockey puck,” shape.
 The cockpit and tube are too small proportionately to the hull.
 The dish is too big.
 The sidewalls, engine deck, and most of the hull lack the appropriate details, or “greeblies.”